 An antique barograph barometer works in a fairly simple manner: the aneroid cell will expand or contract depending on external changes in pressure, and the attached lever or needle will then record those changes on a roll of graph paper.
 Barographs have had many uses over the years.
 The most obvious use, of course, is for measuring pressure changes in order to help predict the weather.
 Drops in atmospheric pressure can tell Meteorologists that a low-pressure weather front is on the way, which means rain and windy conditions.
 Barographs have also been used in the aviation field to measure, predict, and monitor changes in altitude as well as elevation changes during flights.

-We have many different kinds of exquisite antique barograph barometers for sale in our showroom in Perth.
+We often have different kinds of exquisite antique barograph barometers for sale (fluctuating stock levels) in our showroom in Perth.
 If we don’t have exactly what you’re looking for in terms of style or function, we’d be happy to go forth and find you a barometer that fits all of your needs.
 We ship internationally and have clients from countries such as the US, UK, Ireland, and many more.